 Polycystic Ovarian Syndrome ~ PCOS

 PCOS is the most common endocrine disorder of women, affecting as many as 1 in 10 women.
-While there is no cure for PCOS, the symptoms of PCOS can be managed with proper treatment by a qualified PCOS physician.
+While there is no cure for PCOS, the symptoms of PCOS can be managed with proper treatment by a qualified expert in PCOS.
 Many women look to laser hair removal for successful treatment in managing their unwanted facial and body hair.
 We have treated thousands of women with this condition and we really are very knowledgeable and compassionate in our understanding of what you are going through.

 Hirsutism is the excessive growth of hair, and it may occur in both men and women.
-Hirsutism is typically of greater concern to women, however, as the symptoms may include thicker, darker hair in the facial and chest areas.
+Hirsutism is typical of greater concern to women, however, as the symptoms may include thicker, darker hair in the facial and chest areas.
 (It is also important to note that Hirsutism may be a symptom of a larger and more serious medical condition, such as PCOS.
 While INFINITY Laser Hair Removal serves our clients by alleviating the frustration of unwanted hair, we do not diagnose Hirsutism, nor treat any underlining medical conditions.)

 Keratosis Pilaris is a very common skin condition often referred to as “chicken skin” and primarily affects the area surrounding the triceps.
 While laser hair removal is not a treatment for curing Keratosis Pilaris, people have experienced positive results in a related condition by ridding the area of unwanted hair.
 The formation of Keratosis folliculitis, where hair becomes susceptible to tiny follicular papules, is greatly reduced by the alleviation of the hair growth.
 As a result, the area becomes clearer and smoother as the aggravated hair follicles are destroyed.